 "There's a better diurnal swing [the difference between day and night temperatures] so there's no sugar spike when you get a hot spell, and with a longer growing season you get better tannin maturity."

 Keplinger has also learned quickly that a key for Grenache is getting the vine into balance, with lower yields.
 The Stagecoach site, along with others she sources fruit from, is naturally devigorous—the vines produce little canopy naturally.
 But Grenache has a penchant for setting a large crop of fruit despite its canopy.
 Yet with a minimal canopy, a large crop would not ripen fully and so Keplinger has to tighten the screws on the vines in the parcel she's using, thinning not only bunches, but the shoulders off the tops of bunches to get loose, aerated clusters.
-She talks about keeping Grenache yields low in the accompanying video.

 "I like these mountain sites because you also tend to get smaller berries and thicker skins, which is ideal for the tannin and structure.
 But the key is to have loose clusters with air flow, and a canopy in balance so that they ripen fully," she said.